 Obviously the goal here is to remove the over-glide or pause in your stroke.
 After last week's post we received many emails and comments on the blog from Overgliders asking how to go about doing this.
 Here's our overview:

 Don't try and actively increase your stroke rate (stroke cadence), at least not at first.
-Overgliders who set about this directly find that the deadspot is so heavily imprinted in their stroke timing that it stays in place and that every other part of the stroke speeds up instead, which will prove to be extremely hard work!
-The goal here is to keep the stroke movements at about the same speed but remove the deadspot.
+Overgliders who set about this directly find that the deadspot is so heavily imprinted in their stroke timing that it stays in place but that every other part of the stroke speeds up instead, which will prove to be extremely hard work!
+The goal here is to keep the stroke movements at the same speed but remove the deadspot.

 Work on your catch technique by developing a continuous flowing catching action, engaging the water and pressing it backwards with a bent elbow.
 A poor catch technique presses the water downwards, to the side or even forwards with a dropped wrist.
 This adds a delay into your stroke because water is 800 times more dense than air and changing its direction takes time.
 By improving your catch you start to press the water backwards, helping it on its way, this takes less time and naturally lifts your stroke rate.